Home › Block and Plugin Tutorials › Block Editor › Block.json Version 3: A Guide for Plugin and Theme Developers

 A list of reasons iframes are needed for the block editor

-Since the content of the block editor will be wrapped in an iframe, it’s independent of any admin style.
+Since the block editor’s content will be wrapped in an iframe, it’s independent of any admin styles.
 In reverse, people loading scripts and styles in the block editor won’t affect the content unless explicitly added.

 I encourage you to read about the rational behind iframes, as it is explained rather well in the linked article.
-It’s a bit of an older article, but many valid points resonate even today.
+It’s a bit of an older article, but many of its points still resonate today.

 In general, [iframes] makes the lives of block and theme authors easier because styles from the front-end can be dropped in with very little, if nothing, to adjust.